Creamy spinach artichoke dip with toasted bread, (Incomplete: max_output_tokens)

 Artichokes

-How To Make Spinach Artichoke Dip
+How to Make Spinach Artichoke Dip

-Step 1: Prepare the oven and dish
+Step 1: Preheat the oven and prepare the dish

+Preheat the oven to 375 degrees Fahrenheit.
 Lightly grease an 8-inch square baking dish or a similar shallow casserole dish.
-A shallow dish helps the dip heat evenly and brown on top.
+A shallow dish helps the dip cook evenly and develop a lightly browned top.

 Step 2: Dry the spinach thoroughly

 Place the thawed spinach in a clean kitchen towel, cheesecloth, or several layers of paper towels.
 Twist or press firmly to remove as much liquid as possible.
+The spinach should feel almost dry when you are done.

 Step 3: Chop the artichokes

-Step 4: Make the base
+Step 4: Mix the creamy base

 In a medium bowl, combine the softened cream cheese, sour cream, mayonnaise, garlic, onion powder, salt, black pepper, and red pepper flakes if using.
+Stir until smooth and well blended.

 Step 5: Add the cheese and vegetables